 *** DNA Double-strand Breaks in Mouse Kidney Cells with Age, Narendra P Singh et. al., Biogerontology 2, 261-270 (2001)

-Much smaller tissue pieces can be obtained by maceration of tissue samples with a MicroMincer reduces fresh tissue to much smallers pieces.
-This greatly speeds up the rate of enzymatic disaggregation and maximizes the yield of undamaged, viable cells.
-As an important added benefit, the MicroMincer reduces the tissue to pieces so small that diffusion of nutrients and gases are not limiting during the prolonged incubation with digestive enzymes.
-(An brief review of Enzymatic Disaggregation is found at http://www.worthington-biochem.com/tissuedissociation/default.html.)
+Re.
+Production of Viable Cells by Enzymatic Disaggregation of Tissue: Maceration of tissue samples with a MicroMincer reduces fresh tissue to much smallers pieces.
+This greatly speeds up the rate of enzymatic disaggregation and maximizes the yield of viable cells.
+As an important added benefit, the MicroMincer reduced tissue is so small that diffusion of nutrients and gases into the tissue are not limited during prolonged incubation with the digestive enzymes.
+(See an excellent review of Enzymatic Tissue Disaggregation at http://www.worthington-biochem.com/tissuedissociation/basic.html)

 - Put 100 to 500 mg of tissue into the barrel of the disposable liner.
 It is usually not necessary to pre-chop soft tissue.